THE HAYMARKET AFFAIR AND THE FIGHT FOR AN EIGHT-HOUR DAY

 But the Illinois Supreme Court and the United States Supreme Court denied to hear their appeals and the execution date was set for November 11.
 The day before it was to be carried out, Illinois Governor Oglesby commuted the death sentences of Schwab and Fielden to life imprisonment.
 The same day, Lingg committed suicide in his cell.
 The next day, Lucy Parsons and her two children frantically tried to gain admission to the jail to see their husband and father for the last time but they were held back by a cordon of police.
 When they insisted, Lucy and her children were locked together in a cell.
 On the gallows, Spies cried out, “There will come a time when our silene will be more powerful than the voices you strangle today.”
 Parsons also tried to speak when the trap was sprung.

-In 1893, in a footnote to the event, another Illinois governor, John Peter Altgeld, after intensively studying the trial record, incurred the wrath of the corporate barons by declaring that the Haymarket victims were completely innocent and legally lynched , “victims of packed juries and a biased judge.”
+In 1893, in a footnote to the event another Illinois governor, John Peter Altgeld, after intensively studying the trial record, incurred the wrath of the corporate barons by declaring that the Haymarket victims were completely innocent and legally lynched , “victims of packed juries and a biased judge.”
 He issued pardons for them.
-The three survivors in prison were freed; the five who were no longer alive were posthumously pardoned.
-The move cost Altgeld his political career when all the big money was mobilized against his re-election.
+The three survivors in prison were freed; the five who were no longer alive were posthumously pardoned, Predictably, Altgeld was denounced by the big business interests and the Chicago press for the action but history has vindicated him.

 So ended he Haymarket affair.
 And for a time, the labor movement and the fight for an eight-hour day remained relatively dormant, punctuated here and there by labor actions like the big Pullman rail strike in 1894, which was broken by corporate sponsored violence and federal injunctions.
 But eventually, the sparks predicted by Spies did burst into flame.
 It erupted in the great organizing drives of the newly formed Congress of Industrial Organizations, the CIO, in the 1930s that saw one-third of American workers in unions that resulted in huge gains for them.

-And it lives today, despite the desperate opposition of corporate interests, in the organizing drives of the Amazon workers, the Starbucks baristas, the Kroger grocery clerks, and the countless others fighting to organize unions and engaging in labor actions to improve their lives.
+And it lives today, despite the desperate opposition of corporate interests, in the organizing drives of the Amazon workers, the Starbucks baristas, the Kroger grocery clerks, the auto workers at GM, Ford and Stellantis (formerly Chrysler) whose “stand-up” strike this year won big gains and signaled a new militancy in the United Auto Workers.
+It lives in the countless others fighting to organize unions and engaging in labor actions to improve their lives.
 It lives in the efforts of rank-and-file workers to revitalize the labor movement.
 It is a flame that cannot be extinguished.